mannders00/resume/resume.md

   - Opted for Debian for server and desktop use due to its stability and performance.
   - Assembled a custom desktop environment using Arch Linux with i3, tailored for efficiency.

-## Experience

-### <span>Software Engineer, TIBCO Software </span> <span>May 2020 -- Present</span>

-  - Promoted to Lead Maintainer of MSGMX, I led the initiative to replace complex installation methods with user-friendly bundled Python executables, optimizing the product's accessibility and user engagement.
- - Engineered GitHub Actions CI/CD pipelines for automated cloud builds and tests, saving countless hours of manual building and testing.

 ### <span>Self Driving Research, IIT MMAE Department</span> <span>October 2019 -- December 2020</span>

   - Led software development within a multidisciplinary team of 5, creating a realistic driving simulator with dynamic, interactive traffic scenarios.
   - Programmed the simulator using C# and Unity3D, incorporating moving vehicles and variable traffic signals for immersive realism.

 ## Education